Monopoli is one of the most underrated places in Italy.

-If you have suggestions for where to stay in Monopoli, please drop it in the comments!
+If you have suggestions for where to stay in Monopoli, please drop them in the comments!

 In this post...